 How Can I Avoid Chargebacks in the First Place?

-Amazon states that you should never change the shipping address for an item, even if the customer requests it.
+- Never change the shipping address for an item.
+This applies even if the customer requests it.
 The customer should cancel the order and place a new one if they need to change the address.

 We also recommend that you: